vpavlenko/study-music/languages/common_practice.md

 On a picture above, every red-circled note doesn't belong to any of the chord pitches.
 That is, all other notes belong to a local chord.
 That is, out of all 12 pitch classes, for every beat or several beats a composer selects exactly 3 or 4 and tries to locally shape all melodic and textural lines using that pre-selected pitch classes.
 This helps a composer to tell a story both in motives/texture (using rhythm, melodic direction, rests etc.) and simultaneous story about the progression of chords.

 All red-circled notes are not random.
-They are all classified, and we can annotated them in different colours.
+They are all classified, and we can [annotated them in different colours](https://kaitlinbove.com/nonharmonic-tones):

 ![image](https://user-images.githubusercontent.com/1491908/216248115-cea16e59-9f29-46a5-9cb6-af617aabeac1.png)